nunodamaso-dil/articles/posts/2023-02-01-SpeedingUpSynciT.md

 ### Matrices

-An also noticeable aspect is that we can also represent Graphs through matrices (yeah yeah, those ones):
+Another noticeable aspect is that we can also represent Graphs through matrices (yeah yeah, those ones):
 ![Matrice](../images/SynciTSpeedingUp/Matrice.jpg)
 How cool is that?
 We end up with a simple 2D array to store our entire relational model.
 Horizontally we can check which entities an entity points to, while Vertically what entities are pointing to a particular one.
 It is also possible to quickly identify entity silos - see the yellow boxes.